Corded vs. Cordless Portable Car Vacuums: Which is Better for Road Trips?

 Frequently Asked Questions

-Can using a really powerful corded vacuum damage my car's interior in the long run?
+Can using a really powerful corded vacuum permanently damage my car's interior?

-Is it true that cordless vacuums are always less powerful than corded ones?
+Is it true that cordless vacuums have less suction power than corded ones, even when fully charged?

 🏅 Looking for Gear Recommendations?